 Ferries leave the port every hour on the half hour, from 8:30 am onwards.
 The last ferry departs Parapat at 7 pm.

-The return trip from Tuktuk to Parapat leaves every hour on the hour from 7 am to 5 pm.
+The return trip from Tuktuk to Parapat leaves every hour on the hour from 7 am to 5 pm, but this will vary depending on where your hotel is on the pickup route.

 The scenic journey across Lake Toba takes around 30-60 minutes, depending on your drop-off point.